 The Power of Carbon Sequestration

-The environmental disparity between traditional and conservation burial is staggering.
-When we look at the Carbon Footprint of Funerals, a traditional vault burial emits approximately 250 lbs of carbon due to the manufacturing of steel, the mining of stone, and the production of concrete.
+The environmental difference between traditional and conservation burial is significant.
+A traditional vault burial carries a substantial environmental footprint, driven by the manufacturing of steel, the mining of stone, and the production of concrete, plus the embalming chemicals used in many traditional funerals.

-In contrast, a nature reserve burial actually sequesters about 25 lbs of carbon.
-By allowing the body to decompose naturally without a concrete vault, nutrients are returned to the soil, fueling the growth of trees and plants that pull carbon from the atmosphere.
+A conservation burial avoids all of that.
+By allowing the body to decompose naturally without a concrete vault or embalming fluid, organic matter is returned to the soil and supports the trees and plants that make up the protected habitat.

 The Financial Reality of Conservation Burial